- Innisfree – Sea Salt Cleansing Water

 COSRX – Low pH Good Morning Gel Cleanser

-For those looking for a K-Beauty cleanser with a low pH like Sulwhasoo but at a cheaper price, go with COSRX – Low pH Good Morning Gel Cleanser.
-It smells a lot like tea tree oil but the scent is not strong and overpowering.
-As a gel cleanser, it is great for removing makeup from the face except around the eyes.
-For those that are having trouble with normal foaming cleansers, a gel cleanser like this can help with irritation.
-I personally like both foam and gel so go with what is right for your skin.
+For a K-Beauty cleanser with a low pH like Sulwhasoo but at a lower price, go with COSRX – Low pH Good Morning Gel Cleanser.
+It smells like tea tree oil, but the scent is not strong and overpowering.
+As a gel cleanser, it is excellent for removing makeup from the face except around the eyes.
+This water-based makeup remover was legit-made for those with sensitive skin in mind.
+For those having trouble with regular foaming cleansers, a gel cleanser like this can help with irritation.
+I like foam and gel, so do what is right for your skin.

 Price: 14,000 won ($12)